 2.2 Patients with Hepatic Impairment

 No changes in dose are recommended for patients with mild-to-moderate hepatic impairment.
-Anastrozole tablets have not been studied in patients with severe hepatic impairment [see Use in Specific Populations (8.7)]
+Anastrozole tablet has not been studied in patients with severe hepatic impairment [see Use In Specific Populations (8.7)].

 3 DOSAGE FORMS AND STRENGTHS